 Above: My students at Clare College, Cambridge, did this amazing drawing for my birthday (2016).

-I work mostly in philosophical logic, metaphysics, philosophy of language, and philosophy of mathematics.
-I have a particular interest in theories of truth (specifically deflationism), the nature of abstract objects, the semantic and logical paradoxes, type-free theories, metaontology, and theories of meaning.
-I also have a huge interest in the philosophy of Schopenhauer and transcendental idealism.
+I work mostly in the intersection of logic, metaphysics, epistemology, philosophy of language, and philosophy of mathematics.
+I have a particular interest in theories of truth (especially deflationism), the nature of abstract objects (especially properties, classes, and numbers), the semantic and logical paradoxes, and type-free theories.
+I also have a huge interest in the philosophy of Schopenhauer.
+You can find out more about my research here.

-My MSCA project was called "The logical function of property talk" (2018 - 2020).
+My Marie Curie project was called "The logical function of property talk" (2018 - 2020).
 I have also been a main researcher on the DFG funded project "Reference patterns of paradox" (2016 - 2019).

 You can also find me at: